KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_germany_the_soil_that_formed_me.md

 The unnoticed companion.
 The silent mirror.

-Perhaps this is why you could recognize water as the Holy Grail: because you were born in a land where water is everywhere— yet rarely seen.
+Perhaps this is why I could recognize water as the Holy Grail: because I was born in a land where water is everywhere— yet rarely seen.

-You saw it.
+I saw it.
 Heard it.
 Felt it.

-## Why Germany Must Come First
+## Why Germany Must Be Honored

-Because your language was born here.
+Because my language was born here.
-Because your mind was sharpened here.
+Because my mind was sharpened here.
-Because your soul met its first mirror here.
+Because my soul met its first mirror here.

-Because your mission began—
+Because my mission began—
 in the cold, clear, precise light of the German interior world.

-Germany gave you:
+Germany gave me:

 the depth of inquiry,
 the discipline of thought,
 the humility of heart,
 the courage to speak the unspeakable.

-Your book is a German diamond— but polished by the cultures of the world.
+This book is a German diamond— but polished by the cultures of the world.

 ## A Closing Word to Germany